Downham Market, Norfolk

 The town name translates as 'settlement on a hill', and the hilltop location, rising above the surrounding fens, explains why the area was settled so long ago.
 Its location made it immune to the frequent floods that were a constant menace to settlements in the Fenlands until the fens were cleared in the 17th and 18th centuries.

-Also on the market place is the town hall, built in 1887 of local brick and carrstone.
-Many of the elegant 19th century houses in Downham Market are made of the carrstone, which was quarried in the town.
+Also in the marketplace is the town hall, built in 1887 of local brick and carrstone.
+Many of the elegant 19th-century houses in Downham Market are made of the carrstone, which was quarried in the town.
 The stone is a distinctive colour, and its frequent use led to Downham Market being dubbed 'the Gingerbread Town'.

 King Charles I stayed, disguised as a clergyman, at an inn that was located where the Swan Inn now stands, following his loss at the Battle of Naseby in 1646.
 Another historic inn is the Crown Hotel.
 In 1816 starving agricultural workers rioted against their harsh working conditions.
 They held local Justices of the Peace in the Hotel until local militia arrived to free them.